jasonhemann/20FA-2800/_hw/hw1.md

    1. Bookmark the [ACL2 documentation](http://www.cs.utexas.edu/users/moore/acl2/manuals/current/manual/?topic=ACL2____TOP) (NB.
 ACL2s is an easy front-end and setup for ACL2).
 Furthermore, [download a copy of the documentation](http://www.cs.utexas.edu/users/moore/acl2/current/combined-manual/download/) to your development machine, and expand this archive in a convenient location.
 This will be convenient for you.
    2. Next, follow the `Get Set`, `Go`, and `Line action` sections of the [ACL2s tutorial](http://acl2s.ccs.neu.edu/acl2s/doc/#tutorial)

+      Make sure that you only follow the instructions starting with 'Get Set'.
+The 'Unpack' section is covered in Lab 1 ('Unpack will install ACL2s incorrectly).

       By the end of this tutorial you should feel comfortable moving around the Eclipse IDE and ACL2s interface.